Frequently Asked Questions

 Contact me to speak to me about the above in more detail.

 Please note I counsel from home and we have pets in our home - dog and 2 cats.
 This is important if you have pet allergies/phobias.
-They are never allowed in the room (unless you want them to!) but they are in the house.
+They are never allowed in the room (unless you want them to!)
 Thanks!

 Do you offer low cost sessions?

 I offer a reduced rate for trainee counsellors.
 I thoroughly enjoy working with people as they embark on a career which brings me so much personal fulfilment.

 I also offer a limited number of low cost sessions to people who belong to gender and sexual minorities, in recognition of the marginalisation faced, and the difficulties in finding therapists who are non-judgmental.
 If income is a barrier, please do not hesitate to get in touch for a chat.

 Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long-term to help them bring about effective change or enhance their wellbeing.
 (BACP, 2015)